 Rooms at this pet-friendly hotel are outfitted with plenty of fun gadgets and techie touches: DVD and CD players (with a collection of media to play in them), 32-inch Plasma TVs, quirky and fun minibar snacks, Bliss Spa bath products, huge desks.
 There's a charge for Wi-Fi - if you're not using it much, head to the lobby and enjoy the free connection there.
 Beds are ultra-soft, and furnishings - including large work desks - are angular, sleek, and boldly colored.
 At the very high end, the W has some stunning suites, too.
 Visiting celebs often opt for these palatial units, with the 1,300-square-foot Extreme Wow Suite ranking right up there with the coolest VIP hotel rooms in North America (it has two private rooftop terraces).

-The W has an expansive and smartly outfitted fitness Center and full-service Away Spa, one of the quirkiest gift shops of any hotel in town, and great service - the staff tends toward the youthful and stylish side, but without any attitude.
-As with other W Hotels, the bar and dining spaces are as popular with locals as with guests, and they draw plenty of business from the GLBT community.
+The W has an expansive and smartly outfitted fitness center and full-service Away Spa, one of the quirkiest gift shops of any hotel in town, and great service - the staff tends toward the youthful and stylish side, but without any attitude.
+As with other W Hotels, the bar and dining spaces are as popular with locals as with guests, and they draw plenty of business from the LGBTQ community.
 Sip cocktails in the scene-y "living room" bar The Whiskey, or in the Terrace Bar.
-And make every effort to dine at least once in the beautiful contemporary Spanish restaurant, J by Jose Andres, which turns out superb breakfast, lunch, and dinner fare - it's open till 11 pm.

 Shaped roughly in a triangle, the building is set around a dramatic central courtyard restaurant, El Patio, which is just off the lobby and features the daring Japanese-Mexican fusion fare of chef Keisuke Harada.
 It's a lovely spot, especially during the day, for a meal, but it's the Condesa's fabulous fourth-floor Terrace bar that's the hotel's real showstopper.
 The Terrace is decked with large, comfy reclining chairs and big tables where friends can mingle, sip craft cocktails, and feast on superb sushi while gazing out over the neighborhood's treetops and beyond that toward higher towers in surrounding districts.
 There's 24-hour room service, too, in case you'd rather dine in private, and the hotel also offers such appealing features as shuttle service in the house Mini Cooper, business services, free Wi-Fi throughout, valet parking, bicycles, and laundry services.